jycannel/DonkTastic_pcb/README.md

 # DonkTastic_pcb For Promicro & EBYTE E22-900M30S
-This project aims to provide a pcb for Meshtastic LORA devices wishing to use the custom "FakeTec" process whilst using the EBYTE E22-900M30S 30dbi transceiver.
+This project aims to provide a pcb for [Meshtastic](https://meshtastic.org/) LORA devices wishing to use the custom [FakeTec](https://github.com/gargomoma/fakeTec_pcb?tab=readme-ov-file) process whilst using the EBYTE E22-900M30S 30dbi transceiver.